lambdaclass/noir_backend_using_gnark/README.md

 #### `internal/`

-As the name hits, this module is internal and it is not intended to be exposed for the common user.
+As the name hints, this module is internal and it is not intended to be exposed for the common user.
 At the moment it contains mainly helper functions that could be serialization, deserialization and sampling functions.

 ### Rust